archfella/archfella/README.md

 # 💫 Hi, I'm Filip Radovic!
+#### 🏫 I'm a 3rd year Computer Engineering student at the Faculty Of Electrical Engineering, University of Belgrade.
 🔭 I’m currently working on a File Explorer in C++ using OpenGL and ImGUI, check it out on YouTube. <br>🌱 I’ve recently built a 3D Terrain Generator in C++ using OpenGL and ImGUI, you can watch the YouTube video by clicking here.<br>⚡ I'm currently looking for an internship (Summer 2025 or earlier) – open to remote or on-site opportunities in Serbia! <br>
 🔹 Feel free to DM me on Instagram, or email me.